City of London Corporation: Committees of the City of London

-The lord mayor and the sheriffs
+The Lord Mayor and the Sheriffs

-The Lord Mayor of London and the two sheriffs are chosen by liverymen meeting at Common Hall.
-Sheriffs, who serve as assistants to the lord mayor, are chosen on Midsummer Day.
-The lord mayor, who must have previously been a sheriff, is chosen on Michaelmas.
-Both the lord mayor and the sheriffs are chosen for terms of one year.
+The Lord Mayor of London and the two Sheriffs are chosen by liverymen meeting at Common Hall.
+Sheriffs, who serve as assistants to the Lord Mayor, are chosen on Midsummer Day.
+The Lord Mayor, who must have previously been a Sheriff, is chosen on Michaelmas.
+Both the Lord Mayor and the Sheriffs are chosen for terms of one year.

-The lord mayor fulfills several roles:
+The Lord Mayor fulfils several roles: